zzuse/BingWallpaperDownloader/README.md

 ```
 - - - - --
 #TODO
+know issue: if the picture doesn't have 1920x1200, it will download a zero size picture. will fix this bug with the URL in json
 picture checksum to avoid multiple download same file.
 more testing
 knowed issue: if U run this in China, maybe get only one zh-CN location, cause firewall